IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcaplinktype.md

 For a CAN CC or CAN FD data frame, the payload is the data field of the packet.

-For a retransmission request, the length must be 0, so the payload is empty.
+For a retransmission request, the length MUST be 0, so the payload is empty.

 For a CAN CC or CAN FD error message, the payload is always 8 bytes.